BeamCtrl/Airiana/README.md

 SystemAir control,

 Get your Systemair unit under control
-Talk to it via modbus and get a some extra featrues such as, most important it's fire and forget. it keeps it self in check.
+Airiana talks to it via modbus and hooks you up with some extra featrues, most important it's fire and forget. she keeps her self in check.

 featured special effects:
   Shower detections